-Age-related macular degeneration (AMD) is a progressive condition characterized by central vision loss due to ageing.
-Neovascular (wet) AMD (nAMD) is a late-stage version of AMD, affecting about 10% of patients and accounts for 90% of severe vision loss in Canada.
-The overall prevalence of any AMD in Canada is estimated at 9% among adults aged 45 years and older, with about 10% of patients reportedly presenting with the neovascular form.
-Age-related macular degeneration affects over 2.5 million Canadians, with about 180,000 patients experiencing vision loss.
+AMD is a progressive condition characterized by central vision loss due to aging. nAMD is a late-stage version of AMD affecting approximately 10% of patients, which accounts for 90% of severe vision loss in Canada.
+The overall prevalence of any AMD in Canada is estimated at 9% among adults aged 45 years and older, with approximately 10% of patients reportedly presenting with the neovascular form.
+AMD affects more than 2.5 million Canadians, with approximately 180,000 patients experiencing vision loss.
 Patients experience rapid vision loss with worsening of central vision (caused by scotoma) and/or distortion of straight lines.
 If left untreated, nAMD produces scarring and irreversible vision loss.
-Prompt treatment is imperative, given that patients who experience treatment delay have lower chances of visual outcome improvement.
-Thus, patients with impaired visual acuity caused by progressive disease will experience difficulties with daily living, an increased risk of falls, and are at higher risk of social dependence and premature admission to nursing homes.
+Prompt treatment is imperative because patients who experience treatment delay have lower chances of visual outcome improvement.
+Thus, patients with impaired visual acuity caused by progressive disease will experience difficulties with daily living, have an increased risk of falls, and are at higher risk of social dependence and premature admission to nursing homes.

-The clinical expert consulted by CADTH indicated that intravitreal injections with anti-vascular endothelial growth factor (VEGF) therapies have become the current standard of care for nAMD including aflibercept 2 mg, ranibizumab, brolucizumab, and faricimab.
+The clinical expert consulted by CADTH indicated that intravitreal injections with anti-VEGF therapies have become the current standard of care for nAMD, including aflibercept 2 mg, ranibizumab, brolucizumab, and faricimab.
 Bevacizumab is an off-label treatment for this condition.
-Anti-VEGF therapies are recommended as the first line treatment by guidelines from international ophthalmology societies including the Canadian Retina Society, American Academy of Ophthalmology, the European Retina Society and the British Royal College of Ophthalmology.
-The clinical expert consulted by CADTH noted that there are different treatment strategies currently in practice for the management of nAMD including a fixed dosing regimen, Pro Re Nata (PRN) regimen, or treat and extend regimen.
+Anti-VEGF therapies are recommended as the first-line treatment by guidelines from international ophthalmology societies including the Canadian Retina Society, American Academy of Ophthalmology, the European Retina Society, and the British Royal College of Ophthalmology.
+The clinical expert consulted by CADTH noted that there are different treatment strategies currently in practice for the management of nAMD including a fixed-dosing regimen, as-needed regimen, or treat-and-extend regimen.

-Aflibercept 8 mg/0.07 ml is indicated for the treatment of nAMD.
-Aflibercept is an anti-VEGF drug, which inhibits predominant signaling pathways responsible for angiogenesis and vascular leakage: VEGF-A and placental growth factor (PIGF).
-The recommended dosage is administered by intravitreal injection every month (4 weeks +/- 1 week) for the first 3 consecutive doses, followed by 8 mg (0.07 mL) every 8 to 16 weeks (plus or minus 1 week) based on the physician's judgement of visual and anatomic outcomes.
+Aflibercept 8 mg/0.07 mL is indicated for the treatment of nAMD.
+Aflibercept is an anti-VEGF drug, which inhibits predominant signalling pathways responsible for angiogenesis and vascular leakage: VEGF-A and placental growth factor.
+The recommended dosage is administered by intravitreal injection every month (4 weeks ± 1 week) for the first 3 consecutive doses, followed by 8 mg/0.07 mL every 8 to 16 weeks (± 1 week) based on the physician's judgment of visual and anatomic outcomes.